“Injustice anywhere is a threat to justice everywhere. We are…tied in a single garment of destiny.” — Reverend Dr. Martin Luther King, Jr.

 Modern conservatives and liberals debate whether these incidents are outliers in an otherwise “post-racial society” or evidence of persistent, entrenched racism.
 When Dylann Roof killed nine Blacks in Charleston’s Emanuel African Methodist Episcopal Church in June 2015, Fox & Friends initially speculated the crime was part of a pattern of attacks on Christianity and didn’t concern race.
 However, there is no such pattern in America of violence toward Christians other than white supremacist attacks on black churches.

 Unfortunately, these didn’t end in the 1960s.
 According to the Bureau of Alcohol, Tobacco & Firearms, there was another spate of 25 attacks on black and mixed-race churches in the mid-1990s, excluding a foiled attempt by Skinheads to ignite a race war in Los Angeles in 1993 by machine-gunning down an AME congregation.
 Racists burned a church in Massachusetts to protest Barack Obama’s inauguration in 2009.
-By proud admission of their perpetrators, all these incidents were racially motivated, though there have been religiously-motivated attacks on Buddhist temples (Waddell, Arizona 1991) and Islamic mosques (post-9/11) and the mass shooting aimed at Christians in Rosedale, Oregon’s Umpqua Community College in 2015.
+By proud admission of their perpetrators, all these incidents were racially motivated, though there have also been religiously-motivated attacks on Buddhist temples (Waddell, Arizona 1991) and Islamic mosques (post-9/11) and mass shootings aimed at Christians in Colorado Springs (and Arvada) in 2007 and Sutherland Springs, Texas in 2017.
 That same year, a deranged congressional candidate from Tennessee, Robert Rankin Doggart, admitted plotting to wipe out mostly Muslim Islamberg, New York with light artillery, pistols, and machetes, telling the FBI that “if it gets down to the machete, we will cut them to shreds.”

 The way cities react to such tragedies has varied.
 Some cities improved things by putting more black police on the streets in inner-city neighborhoods.
 In precincts where it’s possible, it’s helpful to team partners of different races.
 In 1960s Newark, black voters took advantage of their voting rights to get on the city council, improving community-police relations.
 After the Detroit riots of the 60’s, middle-class Whites abandoned their inner-city homes and businesses altogether in a dramatic example of the donut effect, whereby a ring of prosperous white suburbs surrounds a decaying core.
 In Ferguson, Missouri the police and National Guard had access to more firepower than most police in the 1960s because of the post-9/11 War on Terror.
 That’s disturbing on one level but also precluded worse rioting and bloodshed.
 One constructive step forward is police wearing body cameras.
 In Rialto, California complaints against police dropped 88% once officers wore cameras.
 In 1993, two years after the Rodney King beating, Los Angeles approached the Justice Department for ideas about how to improve community relations.
 Their resulting consent decree guidelines were similar to those arranged in other cities like Oakland, New Orleans, and Albuquerque.
 They usually include mandatory body cameras, biracial partners on patrol, restrictions against arresting whole neighborhoods full of young, loitering, black men to sort out later at the station, and, in Los Angeles, taking social service workers along on calls involving mentally ill suspects.
 In 2016, Ferguson and Baltimore agreed to consent decrees but, in 2017, Attorney General Jeff Sessions advised local police departments against using such guidelines to reform their departments.